joemoose/psiops/docs/character.md

 ## Dice

-Before we start creating your character, here’s a summary of the dice-roll notation.
+Before we start creating your character, here’s a summary of the dice notation.

 | Roll | Description |
 | :-: | - |